 Datadog agents are configured by the Mission Control Agent to send monitoring data and logs about event broker services to the central monitoring service.
-For each software event broker, there's a Datadog agent configured.
-Therefore, an HA event broker service that comprises of three software event brokers will have three Datadog agents as shown in the following diagram.
+Each event broker service has a Datadog agent configured, In the following diagram, the red box highlights the Datagog agents and the central monitoring service:

 The data that is sent to the central monitoring service does identify the event broker service and its event brokers.
 Since PubSub+ Cloud is a SaaS offering, this required system-level information is vital to monitor the health of the event broker services running in your deployment.